Oedipus Rex

-Of Sophocles' three Theban plays that have survived, and that deal with the story of Oedipus, Oedipus Rex was the second to be written, following Antigone by about a dozen years.
+Of Sophocles's three Theban plays that have survived, and that deal with the story of Oedipus, Oedipus Rex was the second to be written, following Antigone by about a dozen years.
 However, in terms of the chronology of events described by the plays, it comes first, followed by Oedipus at Colonus and then Antigone.

 Prior to the start of Oedipus Rex, Oedipus has become the king of Thebes while unwittingly fulfilling a prophecy that he would kill his father, Laius (the previous king), and marry his mother, Jocasta (whom Oedipus took as his queen after solving the riddle of the Sphinx).
 The action of Sophocles's play concerns Oedipus's search for the murderer of Laius in order to end a plague ravaging Thebes, unaware that the killer he is looking for is none other than himself.
 At the end of the play, after the truth finally comes to light, Jocasta hangs herself while Oedipus, horrified at his patricide and incest, proceeds to gouge out his own eyes in despair.

 In his Poetics, Aristotle refers several times to the play in order to exemplify aspects of the genre.

 Context

 Curse upon Laius

 The misfortunes of Thebes are believed to be the result of a curse laid upon Laius for the time he had violated the sacred laws of hospitality (Greek: xenia).

 In his youth, Laius was taken in as a guest by Pelops, king of Elis, where he would become tutor to the king's youngest son, Chrysippus, in chariot racing.

-Apollo, the protector of youth and boys, cursed him for raping Pelops' son.
-Chrysippus committed suicide.
+Apollo, the protector of youth and boys, cursed him for kidnapping and raping Chrysippus.

 Birth of Oedipus

-When Laius' son is born, he consults an oracle as to his fortune.
+When Laius's son is born, he consults an oracle as to his fortune.
 To his horror, the oracle reveals that Laius "is doomed to perish by the hand of his own son."
 Laius binds the infant's feet together with a pin and orders Jocasta to kill him.
-Unable to do so to her own son, Jocasta orders a servant to slay the infant instead.
-The servant exposes the infant on a mountaintop, where he is found and rescued by a shepherd.
-(In other versions, the servant gives the infant to the shepherd.)
+Unable to do so to her own son, Jocasta orders a servant to expose the infant on a mountaintop.
+The servant, moved by pity, gives the child to a shepherd, who unbinds the infant's ankles, and names him Oedipus, "swollen foot".

-The shepherd names the child Oedipus, "swollen foot", as his feet had been tightly bound by Laius.
 The shepherd brings the infant to Corinth, and presents him to the childless king Polybus, who raises Oedipus as his own son.